top of page

 Academic Credit

-3 credits for Independent Filmmaking
+• 2 credits for Student Short Filmmaking

-3 credits for Screenwriting & Directing
+• 3 credits for Screenwriting and Directing

-3 credits for Cinema & Cultural Studies
+• 2 credits for Cinema Studies

-3 credits for your hands-on craft workshop
+• 2 credits for your hands-on craft workshop

-6 credits for our six-week production period
+• 6 credits for our six-week production period

 These academic credits are fully transferable back to your home college, with allocations based on each institution's policies and preferences - in film/theater/arts, humanities and social sciences.